3b3al-MV/SPI-Slave-Interface-with-Single-Port-RAM/README.md

 ## Contact

-For any inquiries, please contact me at [mustafa.eddin02@eng-st.cu.edu.eg].
+For any inquiries, please get in touch with me at [mustafa.eddin02@eng-st.cu.edu.eg].